kdsalvy/Spring-Boot/spring-cloud/catalog-service/ReadMe.md

 * RoundRobin load balancing has been implemented using Ribbon module
 * Feign Client Integration for calling movie-info-service and ratings-data-service in a declarative way.
 * Retry using Feign Client (Commented Ribbon BackOffRetry Bean, doesn't work otherwise)
+* Included Sleuth and Zipkin dependency for distributed tracing

 ## Work In Progress Concepts
 * Retry and BackOff strategies using Ribbon and Spring Retry (Not Working)